andmoredev/andmoredev/content/blog/api-cognito.md

 Now we can go and add authentication to our API stack using this user pool.

 ## API Stack
 I will be adding authentication to an existing API [in this GitHub repository](https://github.com/andmoredev/layerless-esbuild-lambda).
+To look at the specific changes I made to get authentication working, you can look at the [PR where I did this](https://github.com/andmoredev/layerless-esbuild-lambda/pull/52/files).

 ### 1. Consuming Auth Stack resources
 We first need to get the user pool Id and ARN from SSM by adding them into the *Parameters* section of our template.